EddieCrispo/Sign-Language-Translator-Singo-/Api-Kamus/README.md

 The Simple English Dictionary API is a user-friendly tool that offers straightforward definitions for words.
 It is also customizable, allowing for self-hosting to meet specific requirements.
 With over more than 121k words, the API contains vast amount of data.

-This project was inspired by [simple-english-dictionary](https://github.com/nightblade9/simple-english-dictionary) on GitHub.
-The output files were obtained from [tusharlock10's dictionary repo](https://github.com/tusharlock10/Dictionary) and uploaded to [Dropbox](https://www.dropbox.com/s/qjdgnf6npiqymgs/data.7z?dl=1).

 ## Features

 - Provides simple English definitions for words